dmontag23/Neural-Network-Training-With-Multigrid/README.md

 - Googletest Version 1.10 or higher [found here](https://github.com/google/googletest)

 ## Downloading and Compiling the Code
-In order to use this code, clone the reposity into a directory of your choice.
+In order to use this code, clone or download the reposity into a directory of your choice.
 Create a *build* directory and then execute the following commands from that directory:

 ```
 cmake ..